 I am an NSERC Postdoctoral fellow at the University of Toronto working in the area of probability and stochastic processes.
 Before that, I was PhD student at the Courant Institute of Mathematical Sciences in New York under the advisment of Gérard Ben Arous.
 I live in Toronto with my wife and our dog.

-My latest two research projects are on multi-layer random polymers which are constructed from non-intersecting random processes (see above).
+My PhD thesis research was on multi-layer random polymers which are constructed from non-intersecting random processes (see above picture!).
 A summary of my results are available as a poster or as seminar slides.

 Intermediate Disorder Limits for Multi-layer Semi-discrete Directed Polymers